mgildea87/RNAseq_PE/README.md

 		5. Update config.yaml with path to genome and feature file (if needed.
 The default right now is mm10)
 		6. Update cluster_config.yml with job desired specifications for each Snakemake rule, if desired.
 		7. Perform a dry run of snakemake with 'snakemake -n -r' to check for errors and this will tell you the number of jobs required.
 You will need to load the miniconda3/cpu/4.9.2 module and activate the RNAseq environment first.
 Dont forget to deactivate the environment and miniconda module before running snakemake_init.sh.
 This step is not necessary.
-		8. Run 'bash cat_rename_init/snakemake_init.sh' to execute workflow.
+		8. Run "bash cat_rename_init/snakemake_init.sh -c 'RNAseq' -w 'RNAseq_PE'" to execute workflow.
+The -c and -w parameters tell the workflow which conda env to use and which workflow is being executed.